zenhack/tempest/README.md

 Note that these schema use the `v3` branch of the go-capnproto2 library, rather than the stable branch, as its rpc support is more robust.

-I try to keep the up to date but unfortunately the way the go capnproto code generator works, that means that new methods on an interface are breaking changes at the source level, even though they are compatible at the protocol level.
+I try to keep the schema up to date but unfortunately the way the go capnproto code generator works, that means that new methods on an interface are breaking changes at the source level, even though they are compatible at the protocol level.
 If you upgrade and get an error about some type not implementing a capnproto `_Server`